 If you want to seek further opinions, you will need a copy set of scans.
 Ask your hospital for these.
 There are two ways of seeking a second opinion:

 Visit your GP and ask for a second, even third opinions.
 If you want more information about where you might go and who might be appropriate to see, ask us at brainstrust, ask your consultant or your GP.
 Get your GP on your side – they can unlock so much for you.

 We can also help.
 Contact firstname.lastname@example.org.
-We can’t give you a second opinion, but we know a man (or lady) who can – at one of the leading neurosurgical centres in the UK.
+We can’t give you a second opinion, but we know someone who can – at one of the leading neurosurgical centres in the UK.

 And then there is also Trustedoctor.
 Trustedoctor enables patients to access the right specialist anywhere in the world, regardless of geographical location.
 The comprehensive doctor profiles provide all of the information that a patient requires to decide for themselves who is the best fit for their specific condition.
 This resource enables you to:

 - Search a global database for the best doctor for your needs.

 - Upload your documents and a summary of your case.

 - Receive a private, real-time video consultation within the Trustedoctor platform.
 Each consultation is followed up with a comprehensive written report.